Stagelight — a program that wants to democratize music creation — is out with version 2.0.

 “We are talking to several VCs about a large growth round, as we have big plans for the future,” he said.

-Open Labs delivers the ultimate solution for musicians suited to fit every studio and stage need imaginable by creating cutting-edge musical instruments that combine all the equipment found in a pro studio with unsurpassed live perform... read more »
+Open Labs delivers the ultimate solution for musicians suited to fit every studio and stage need imaginable by creating cutting-edge musical instruments that combine all the equipment found ...
+All Open Labs news »